United Kingdom Information - Page 2

 Tourism has become an important contributor to the national economy.
 Overseas visitors are particularly attracted to London and by the heritage and legends of historic Britain.
 Canterbury, a cathedral town, is a good example of what Britain has to offer the tourist and the beaches and countryside of Cornwall are well worth a visit.

-Fashion and pop music are important export earners for the UK.
+Fashion and pop music are also important export earners for the UK.

 Since 1973 the main influence on the UK economy has been membership of the European Union.